TongLing/tongling.github.io/_projects/2022-12-03-doing-dishes.md

 ## 2 You might not understand the true meaning of dishwashing.

-It is said that washing dishes is one of the things to do.
+It is said that dishes is only one thing you need to do.
+But the truth is, you need to do:

 wash the dishes

-pot to wash
+wash the pots

-Cleaning knives, cutting boards, and other tools
+Cleaning knives, cutting boards, forks and spoons, and other tools

-pans and dry pots

 Remove the grease from the stove.